 Your first paycheck is magical.
 There’s no feeling like it.

 23. “I remember the first sale I made was a hundred and fifty dollars for a radio script, and, as poor as I was, I didn’t cash the check for three months.
 I kept showing it to people.”

 24. “I would guess that the price of the script really is secondary.
 The credit is much more the essence.”

 This is so true, especially in today’s film and television industry climate.
 Money can — and will — be spent.
-Credits lasts forever and mean the most to those holding the keys to the kingdom.
+Credits last forever and mean the most to those holding the keys to the kingdom.

 25. “There are a lot I’m proud of, and a lot I wish the hell I’d never written.”

 You will write some terrible scripts, make no mistake.
 It’s a guarantee.
-The real secret to success is learning to tell the difference between what is great and what is horrible, and everything in between.
+The real secret to success is learning to tell the difference between what is excellent and what is horrible, and everything in between.

 26. “I’m an affluent screenwriter and all that — I’m a known screenwriter, but I’m not in the fraternity of the very, very major people.
 I would say a guy like Ernie Lehman, William Goldman, and a few others are quite a cut above.”